HyperCard: World Wide Web

 HyperCard influenced the development of the Web in late 1990 through its influence on Robert Cailliau, who assisted in developing Tim Berners-Lee's first Web browser.
 Javascript was inspired by HyperTalk.

 Although HyperCard stacks do not operate over the Internet, by 1988, at least 300 stacks were publicly available for download from the commercial CompuServe network (which was not connected to the official Internet yet).
 The system can link phone numbers on a user's computer together and enable them to dial numbers without a modem, using a less expensive piece of hardware, the Hyperdialer.

 In this sense, like the Web, it does form an association-based experience of information browsing via links, though not operating remotely over the TCP/IP protocol then.
 Like the Web, it also allows for the connections of many different kinds of media.

 Similar systems

-Atkinson said that the odds a non-Macintosh software product would clone HyperCard were "99 percent", and hoped that they would be data compatible with HyperCard.
+Atkinson said in 1987 that the odds a non-Macintosh software product would clone HyperCard were "99 percent", and hoped that they would be data compatible with HyperCard.
+In 2017 he said of iBooks Author, "I think it's the closest thing we have today to what HyperCard was", but with superior video and distribution tools.
 As of 2024, two products are available which offer HyperCard-like abilities: